lightsoutgames/godot-accessibility/README.md

 ```
 This file shouldn't be checked into version control, so add it to your ignore patterns.
 5. Optionally, set up Android TTS.
 After performing [Android export setup](https://docs.godotengine.org/en/3.2/getting_started/workflow/export/exporting_for_android.html) and downloading templates, click _Project -> Install Android Build Template_.
 Copy, or link, _addons/godot-tts/android_ to _android/godot-tts_.
+6. Perform the below Windows-only procedure if you would prefer that editor speech be done with your screen reader.
+Note that these steps aren't necessary if all you want is speech in exports.
-6. Launch your project in the editor by running `godot -e` in the top-level directory.
+7. Launch your project in the editor by running `godot -e` in the top-level directory.
 Or, to launch the game normally, simply run `godot`.

+Windows-only: If you need speech in the editor and would prefer to use your screen reader, please perform the following additional steps:

+ * Place godot.exe in the working directory of your game.
+ * Copy all DLLs from addons\godot-tts\target\release to the game's working directory.
+ * Use the godot.exe executable in your game directory to edit and run the game.

+Without these changes, you'll only get SAPI speech in the editor.
+Exporting games correctly places dependent DLLs alongside the game executable, so these steps aren't needed if you only want accessibility during the game itself.

 ## What is provided?